LezWatch/lwtv-plugin/readme.md

     - `function dead_meta_tax()` - Generate array to parse taxonomy content as it relates to post metas (for dead characters)
     - `function meta()` - Generate array to parse post meta data
     - `function yes_no()` - Generates arrays for content that has Yes/No values (shows we love, on air)
-    - `function taxonomy_breakdowns()` - generates complex arrays of cross related data from multiple taxonomies to list 'all miniseres in the USA' (this one makes us cry)
+    - `function taxonomy_breakdowns()` - generates complex arrays of cross related data from multiple taxonomies to list 'all miniseries in the USA' (this one makes us cry)
     - `function dead_basic()` - Simple counts of all shows with dead, or all dead characters
     - `function dead_year()` - Simple counts of death by year (Sara Lance...)
     - `function on_air()` - Shows or characters on air per year